 The carnivore diet has come to the fore on social media over the last five years.
-Proponents include Dr Shawn Baker (a former orthopedic surgeon) and Dr Paul Saladino, who’ve amassed online followers in the hundreds of thousands and have appeared on the Joe Rogan podcast.
+Proponents include Dr. Shawn Baker (a former orthopaedic surgeon) and Dr. Paul Saladino, who’ve amassed online followers in the hundreds of thousands and have appeared on the Joe Rogan podcast.

 While research is scarce, surveys on carnivore dieters report health benefits like weight loss and improvements in markers of chronic diseases, mood disorders, and autoimmune conditions.